kingsmanbl/UPC_Code_Electronic_detector/README.md

 Winter Coat 1 0 1 Yes Yes
 Socks 1 1 1 Yes No

-Through this project, I was able to recreate this electronic detector using DE1_SoC by utilizing K-maps and Boolean Algebra to optimize the design in SystemVerilog
+Through this project, I was able to recreate this electronic detector using DE1_SoC by utilizing K-maps and Boolean Algebra to optimize the design in SystemVerilog and build individual testbenches to simulate it on ModelSim in order to verify my design.

+If you want to check my design, you can check all the .sv files